Dexploarer/nubis/docs/COMMUNITY_MANAGEMENT_SYSTEM.md

 const newMember = await communityService.onboardNewMember(
   userId,
   'NewUser',
-  'Welcome to our amazing community!
-We\'re glad to have you here.'
+  "Welcome to our amazing community!
+We're glad to have you here.", );
-);

 // Check onboarding status